Marcus Silcock

 MEET THE POET

-A recording of my reading and discussion from The Green Monk and Hermit Kingdom (my manuscript in progress), along with the fabulous poet Colin Herd, is now up with Home Stage on Youtube.
-Some animal prose poems, fables, magic, surrealism, absurdism, and optimism.
-Read more
+A recording of my reading and discussion from The Green Monk and Hermit Kingdom (my manuscript in progress), along with the fabulous poet Colin Herd, is now up with Home… Read more.

 -